How Fast Can A Starfish Move

 Protecting starfish and their habitats requires collective action.
 Support marine conservation organizations that are working to reduce pollution, combat climate change, and protect marine ecosystems.
 Advocate for policies that promote sustainable fishing practices and reduce the impact of human activities on the ocean.

 Educate yourself and others about the importance of marine biodiversity and the threats facing starfish populations.
-By raising awareness and taking action, we can help ensure that these fascinating creatures continue to thrive in our oceans.
+By raising awareness and taking action, we can help see to it that these fascinating creatures continue to thrive in our oceans.

 Educational Activities